Muhammad-MO/project4-Healthy-Food-Search/README.md

 # Credit

-References,Javascript and bootstrap codes were used from the following websites
+References,Javascript and bootstrap codes were used from the following websites.

 1. https://www.stackoverflow.com
 2. https://www.w3schools.com